 Head to the Ramble, a 38-acre wilderness section on the park’s west side, to feel transported outside the city.
 The location has a long history and was used as a leisure area for budding couples in the mid-1950s for its scenic views and private lawns that feel detached from the rest of the park.
 The meandering pathways, boulders, and streams are still there, waiting to be discovered.

 Spread out a blanket in Sheep’s Meadow for lots of sunshine or visit the Bethesda Terrace.
-The Bethesda Terrace is located in the center of Central Park and is one of the park’s main attractions thanks to its magnificent architecture and breathtaking vistas.
+The Bethesda Terrace is located in the center of the park and is one of the most famous places to visit in Central Park thanks to its magnificent architecture and breathtaking vistas.
 The open-air arcade, which is flanked by a grand staircase, is known for its vibrant ceiling, which is made up of 16,000 mosaic tiles.

 At the top of the list for best parks in NYC, visit the adjacent Bethesda Fountain, one of the city’s largest fountains.
 The magnificent ‘Angel of the Waters’ statue atop the fountain symbolizes health and serenity, everything we feel when we visit this iconic NYC location!